0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/PolygonZkEVMBridgeV2.md

     uint8 decimals
   ) public returns (address)
 ```

-Returns the precalculated address of a wrapper using the token information
+!!! note
-Note Updating the metadata of a token is not supported.
+    - Updating the metadata of a token is not supported.
-Since the metadata has relevance in the address deployed, this function will not return a valid
-wrapped address if the metadata provided is not the original one.
+    - Since the metadata has relevance in the address deployed, this function does not return a valid wrapped address if the metadata provided is not the original one.

-#### Parameters:
+#### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`originNetwork` | uint32 | Origin network